-See, a lot of homeowners seem to think termites go dormant or die out in the winter.
+You might expect termites to go dormant or die out in the winter.
 If only.
 Sadly, the truth is termites will remain active all winter long if they can.
-They’ll just find a nice, warm climate and munch their way through the cold.
+They survive primarily by finding a nice, warm climate to hole up in.
 If you’re not careful, it could be your nice, warm climate.
-You definitely don’t want that.
-Here’s why you shouldn’t forget about termites just because it’s freezing out, and how to protect your home this winter.
+Because termites don’t slow down, we don’t either.
+Here’s what you should know about winter termites and how to stop them.

 The most common termite in Michigan is the Eastern Subterranean Termite (Reticulitermes flavipes).
-As their name implies, Eastern Subterranean Termites build their colonies underground.
 When the ground freezes, these termites simply dig their tunnels deeper.
 Eventually, part of the colonies’ “territory” is located beneath the frost line.
 Most of the termites stay in these tunnels for their whole lives.
 Workers, however, move in and out to connect the colony to its food source: wood.

-The same thing they always do: trying to take over the world!
-Well, ok… they’re not doing that.
-They’re just trying… to take your home’s wood!
+The same thing they always do – propagate!
 Of all the castes in a termite colony, only workers actually bore through wood.
-Worker termites dig through soil to expand the colony and search for food at the same time.
-When they find food, they begin to eat through it, leaving behind hollowed-out tunnels.
+Worker termites dig through soil to expand the colony while simultaneously searching for food.
+When they find food, they eat through it, leaving behind hollowed-out tunnels.
 Termite workers carry the wood they eat back to the colony, where they use it to feed soldier and reproductive castes.

 Over time, termites can significantly damage the wooden structures they feed on.
 Their continual feeding wears down the wood, and the tunnels they leave behind compromise its structural integrity.
-Meanwhile, reproductive termites continuously produce new workers to expand the colony, seek new food, and (of course) keep eating.
+Meanwhile, reproductive termites continuously produce new workers to expand the colony.
+These workers will seek new food, and (of course) keep eating.
 The severity and range of termite-related wood damage will get worse and worse the longer an infestation lasts.

 Termites infest homes by accessing wood from the outside, near their subterranean colonies.
 They locate vulnerable wood by building complex networks of branching tunnels underground until they run up against it.
-When they find wood, they devote all their resources toward stripping it of cellulose for the colonies’ food source.
-As they munch away at wood, they naturally create hollowed-out tunnels within it.
-These tunnels let them move further into buildings and access more food.
+When they find wood, they become devoted to stripping it of its cellulose for the colonies’ food source.

 Termites use this same principle for infesting homes all year, even during the winter.
-Cold weather does present a challenge, however: Termites have to access nearby wood without leaving their insulated environment.
-They overcome this challenge by creating “exploratory tubes” out of mud and fecal material.
+They overcome the cold weather challenge by creating “exploratory tubes” out of mud and fecal material.
 They use these tubes to essentially extend their shelter up from the ground toward food sources.
 Exploratory tubes allow termites to access wood that’s touching or near soil without ever having to expose themselves to freezing cold.

 How to Stop Them